Investigation into delay and procedural safeguards for practitioners who are subject to immediate action

 In June 2024, the National Health Practitioner Ombudsman commenced an own motion investigation into delay and procedural safeguards for practitioners who are subject to immediate action.

-The Ombudsman’s investigation will focus on how matters involving practitioners subject to immediate action are handled, including if existing policies and procedures enable timely and procedurally fair outcomes.
+The Ombudsman is investigating how matters involving health practitioners subject to immediate action are handled by Ahpra and the National Boards, including if existing policies and procedures enable timely and procedurally fair outcomes.
+The issues being investigated include:

 • whether Ahpra’s current policies and procedures allow for the timely: